ferPrieto/Twinpeaks/README.md

 # Twinpeaks :video_camera::repeat:

-The project currently is **stand-by**, waiting for an update from mobile-ffmpeg to sort out the problem on Android 11.
+The project currently is in **stand-by**, waiting for an update from mobile-ffmpeg to sort out the problem on Android 11.

 #  License